nyu-software-engineering/full-mern-stack-web-app/README.md

 ## How the project was intiially set up from scratch...

-How the project was intially set up
+While you don't need to do this in order to simply run this app, here's how the project was intially set up

 - `mkdir my_project` to create project folder
 - `cd my_project` to go into the folder